polchky/agile-iflux-simplest/README.md

 # agile-iflux-simplest
-This repository is used to test webhooks.
+This repository is used to test Github webhooks.